section-engineering-education/engineering-education/articles/javascript-dates-manipulation-with-date-fns/index.md

 - date - The date to be changed
 - amount - Amount of days to be added

 Let's perform simple date [addition](https://date-fns.org/v2.16.1/docs/add).
-To get started, import the required functions, then add the unit of time to the base date.
+To get started, import the `add` functions, then add the unit of time to the base date.
 Specify the operation you want to perform as the first argument followed by the number of units to add.
-You can include the format function to format the date returned specified.
+Include the format function to format the date returned.

 Example: